 The word of the day: Responsive

-2. adj.
-Readily reacting to suggestions, influences, appeals, or efforts: a responsive student.
+Answering; replying; readily reacting to suggestions, influences, appeals, or efforts.

 There is a generation of witless imbeciles who believe that being fast is more important than being useful.
 These people, and today’s word of the day, are Responsive.
-To identify one, send out an email and keep an eye on the second hand of your watch.
+To identify one of them, blast out an email and keep an eye on the second hand of your watch.
 Responsive People will fire back a note at reflex speed with a sentence-long email that contains zero usable information:

 Got it.
 Will address right away.

 Can’t read right now — will check it out in 5 hours.

 Once upon a time in the 90s, some prophet of doom (a Marc Cuban or equivalent) proclaimed that ’tis better to have responded to an email within 10 seconds than to never have lov’d at all — and Responsive People are true believers.
 They’re the people who cut their teeth on Blackberrys and uttered troubling phrases like “I can’t live without BBM” out loud and in earnest.
 Members of this always-on and eminently reachable cohort have crafted their mobile signatures to say things like:

 Sent from mobile please forgive any typos

 This curt apologia is a cop-out.
 If the purpose of a fast response is to make the recipient feel heard, it doesn’t work.
 Your pathological hair-trigger stimulus response does not equal (or even approach) understanding.
 This may be subtle, but remember that Pavlov’s dog didn’t drool because he was hungry.
 He got hungry because someone rang a bell.